Last updated 15 April 2026 · 6 min read

 Questions

-- Does Synchronise replace the PM?
+- Does Synchronise AI replace the PM?

 - No. It removes the artefact tax so PMs spend more time on judgement and less on copy-paste.
 The bet is still yours.